 Exploring Australian's unique landscape, culture and animal life is one of the many extraordinary parts of this program.
 Students will visit a local animal rehabilitation and educational center, the Fremantle Prison and the Maritime Museum as a part of the program.

 Also included with the program is a multi-day excursion in Western Australia which is linked to the topics covered in the the Australian History and Society course.
 Visits are made to many of the important historical and geographically significant areas of Western Australia.
 It is also a goal of this excursion to introduce students more directly to the Aboriginal culture.

 Other UNDA courses offer academic excurions as a part of their curriculum.
 Many students have taken advantage of the archealogical digs which accompany the Introduction to Archaeology course.

-Students live in dorm-like accommodations called the P&O Hotel with other CSB/SJU students, other American students and a few local Australians.
+Students live in a residence hall called the P&O Hotel with other CSB/SJU students, other American students and a few local Australians.
 This is located in the heart of downtown Fremantle, close to the academic buildings of UNDA.
 The P&O Hotel is a refurbished hotel which now includes student rooms (double occupancy), shared bathrooms, living areas, and cooking facilities.
 Students will have access to wireless internet in the residence hall.

 Australia runs on the southern hemisphere's academic calendar which begins in mid-February.
 The approximate program dates for the CSB/SJU are mid-February to late June for spring semester.

 For more information on the Program Fees for this program, please refer to the Australia program brochure.
 Another great resource is the Financing your Experience brochure.
 This brochure includes estimates of what past participants spent on this program, along with information regarding scholarships and financial aid for study abroad.